Luis Pizarro

-He represented his native country at the 1980 Summer Olympics in Moscow, alongside two other boxers: Alberto Mercado and José Angel Molina.
 Pizarro captured the silver medal in the bantamweight category at the 1979 Pan American Games.
+The following year, he represented his native country at the 1980 Summer Olympics in Moscow, alongside two other boxers: Alberto Mercado and José Angel Molina.

 1980 Olympic results

 Below is the record of Luis Pizarro, a Puerto Rican featherweight boxer who competed at the 1980 Moscow Olympics: